1976 Lloyd Aéreo Boliviano Boeing 707 crash: Accident

 On 13 October 1976, the Boeing 707 was scheduled for take-off at 13:30 hours (local time) from El Trompillo.
 The three American flight crew consisted of Captain Charles Baldwin, First Officer Lee Marsh, and Flight Engineer Leslie Bennett.
 As it was a cargo aircraft it had no passengers at the time of the crash.
 Its previous flight was from Houston, Texas to El Trompillo Airport, and had been carrying oil well machinery and other general cargo.
 The aeroplane struggled to get airborne, taking off close to the end of the runway.
 At 13:32, according to eyewitness accounts, there was an explosion and a fire in one of the left Pratt & Whitney J57 / JT3C engines before the plane crashed.
 It went through a busy street, then it crashed into a school and the south side of the Willy Bendeck stadium (current Ramón Tahuichi Aguilera Stadium) 560 meters from the end of the runway.
 The Boeing 707's left wing struck vegetation at 35 degrees, and then hit the ground upside down.
-116 were killed, while over 78 were injured.
-According to a government spokesman, half or more of the fatalities were children because the plane crashed into a school.
+91 were killed, in over 100 were injured.
+According to a government spokesman, at least half of the dead were children because the plane crashed into a school.